danieldkim/active-columns/README.md

 ### "Users1" column family

-Example of a column family object, under the key "alice":
+Example of a row object, under the key "alice":

     {
       key: "alice",